DaniRico987/DaniRico987/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Daniel Rico Palacio and I'm a Web Developer, from Colombia.</h2>

 ###